-Coastal wetlands - mangroves, tidal marshes, and seagrasses are collectively known as 'Blue Carbon' ecosystems.
-They act as natural carbon sinks, helping offset carbon emissions and mitigate climate change.
+Coastal wetlands - mangroves, tidal marshes, and seagrasses - are collectively known as 'Blue Carbon' ecosystems.
+They provide a wide range of ecosystem services (e.g., carbon sequestration, coastal protection, fisheries enhancement) that help local communities mitigate and adapt to climate change.
 COVERING ONLY 1% OF THE OCEAN FLOOR, THEY CAPTURE HALF OF THE WORLD'S BLUE CARBON.